Sufism in Bangladesh: Under Brahmanic and Buddhist rule

-Indo-Turkish (Sultanate) rule
+Bengal sultanate rule

 Sufis took up residence in the successive capitals of Bengal, Lakhnauti, Pandua and Gaur.
 Typically adherents of the Suhrawardi, Firdausi or Chishti orders, these "urban Sufis" often formed a mutual patronage with temporal leaders.
 Drawing on an existing concept in the Persian-speaking world, urban Sufis would "predict" which prince would govern, and for how long.
 Richard Eaton describes this as "the implicit act of appointment" behind the "explicit act of 'prediction'".
 In legend, the first three rulers of the Tughlaq dynasty received turbans from the grandson of Chisti saint Fariduddin Ganjshakar, with the length of each man's turban "exactly correspond[ing]" to the length of his reign.

 In the 14th century, the Chisti order dominated Sufi involvement in South Asian politics because its major shrines were located in the sub-continent, whereas the other orders looked westward.
 Nizamuddin Auliya's khanqah in Badayun trained sheikhs who spread throughout South Asia, including his Bengal disciple Akhi Siraj Aainae Hind.
 Akhi Siraj Aainae Hind's successor, Alaul Haq Pandavi, formed an alliance with Ilyas Shah as he founded the Ilyas Shahi dynasty.
 Chisti influence was strong during the rule of the seven sultans of the first Ilyas Shahi dynasty, although not without clashes.
 The second sultan, Sikandar Shah, clashed with Alaul Haq Pandavi over the amount of money he was distributing to the poor, and he may have been wary of the Sufi gaining too much power with the public.
 He would eventually "banish" the Sufi to Sonargaon.
+Sufis had influence in every region of Bengal verses composed by Sufi Ashraf Jahangir Simnani notes: